 Worldwide Machinery Group: 75-Year Family Dynasty Ends in 41-Day 363 Sale

-Worldwide Machinery Group, Inc.—a 75-year-old family-owned heavy equipment dealer and rental company headquartered in Houston, Texas—filed for chapter 11 protection on September 11, 2025, in the U.S. Bankruptcy Court for the Southern District of Texas after a dispute with secured lenders over competing sale proposals precipitated the filing.
+Worldwide Machinery Group, Inc.—a 75-year-old family-owned heavy equipment dealer and rental company headquartered in Houston, Texas—filed for chapter 11 protection on September 11, 2025, in the U.S. Bankruptcy Court for the Southern District of Texas after a dispute with secured lenders over competing sale proposals prompted the filing.
 The company, founded in 1949 by Joseph Greenberg and controlled by three generations of the Greenberg family until January 2025 when lenders forced the family off the board, entered bankruptcy with approximately $116 million in assets against $223 million in liabilities.
-The filing followed what the Debtors characterized as a "lender-liquidator side deal" in which Gordon Brothers and ABL lenders allegedly entered an exclusive arrangement to purchase the lenders' claims at less than par—an arrangement the Debtors contended violated Gordon Brothers' non-disclosure agreement and threatened a liquidation outcome rather than the going-concern sale management preferred.
+The filing followed what the Debtors characterized as a "lender-liquidator side deal" in which Gordon Brothers and ABL lenders allegedly entered an exclusive arrangement to purchase the lenders' claims at less than par—an arrangement the Debtors contended violated Gordon Brothers' non-disclosure agreement and threatened a liquidation outcome rather than the going-concern sale management supported.

-| Case Name | In re: Worldwide Machinery Group, Inc., et al. |
+| Debtor(s) | Worldwide Machinery Group, Inc., et al. |

-| Court | U.S. Bankruptcy Court, Southern District of Texas (Houston) |
+| Court | U.S. Bankruptcy Court, Southern District of Texas (Houston Division) |

 | Case Number | 25-90379 |